 Finding an Internship

-CSS will help facilitate student internship searches, but students are ultimately responsible for finding a Cooperative Education Project.
+CSS will help facilitate student internship searches, but students are ultimately responsible for finding a Capstone Project.

 UW resources geared towards helping students find internships are:

 UW Bothell Career Services provides guidance in creating and critiquing resumes interviewing and job search skills workshop, salary negotiation workshops, and mock interview workshops.